s-plum/ie-mode/README.md

 To see an example of what the client will see, check out `example.html`.

 Happy coding!
 Fight for web standards!
+Blue beanies on!